-When motorcycle touring Europe, you’ll find that the region is home to some of the most famous landmarks around the world, including: the Formula One Grand Prix course, the Sistine Chapel, Venice, the Leaning Tower of Pisa and many more.
+On motorcycle tours of Europe, you’ll find that the region is home to some of the most famous landmarks around the world, including: the Formula One Grand Prix course, the Sistine Chapel, Venice, the Leaning Tower of Pisa and many more.
 Fantastic photo opportunities await you at all of these sites.

 You should plan to land in Barcelona at around noon, as the hotel check-in is normally at 2 pm.
 After a quick check-in to your hotel, you will then be free to explore Barcelona.
 You can visit Park Güell.
 Sip Sangria at a sidewalk café in Las Ramblas, while watching flamboyant street performers, then create your own moveable feast by floating from tapas bar to tapas bar.
 Barcelona, the cosmopolitan capital of Spain’s Catalonia region, is known for its art and architecture.
 Home to the fantastical Sagrada Família church and other modernist landmarks designed by Antoni Gaudí, it also has several Roman archaeological sites.

-In the morning, bikes issued and ride out to Nimes in the afternoon; a distance of about 400 km.
+In the morning, bikes are issued and your Southern Europe motorcycle tour begins by riding out to Nimes in the afternoon; a distance of about 400 km.
 Nîmes, a city in the Languedoc-Roussillon region of southern France, was an important outpost of the Roman Empire.
 It’s known for well-preserved monuments, such as the Arena of Nîmes, a double-tiered circa-70 AD amphitheater still in use for concerts and bullfights.
 Both the Maison Carrée white limestone Roman temple and Pont du Gard tri-level aqueduct, which are around 2,000 years old, are worth a visit.
 You would like the simplicity of this place.

 Our Southern Europe motorcycle tour starts early today, as we have a lot to cover, including Monte Carlo.
 Monte Carlo is host to the Circuit de Monaco, on which the Formula One Monaco Grand Prix takes place.
 It also hosts the European Poker Tour, fashion shows and other events.
 After having lunch at Monaco, we move towards Genoa, our destination for the day, through some breathtaking costal views on the tunnel route.
 Genoa (Genova) is a port city and capital of the Liguria region in northwest Italy.
 It's known for its central role in maritime trade over many centuries.